-The Jenkins project was started in 2004 (originally called Hudson) by Kohsuke Kawaguchi, CTO at CloudBees, while he worked for Sun Microsystems.
+The Jenkins project was started in 2004 (originally called Hudson) by Kohsuke Kawaguchi, while he worked for Sun Microsystems.
 Kohsuke was a developer at Sun and got tired of incurring the wrath of his team every time his code broke the build.
-He created Jenkins CI as a way to perform continuous integration – that is, to test his code before he did an actual commit to the repository, to be sure all was well.
+He created Jenkins as a way to perform continuous integration – that is, to test his code before he did an actual commit to the repository, to be sure all was well.
 Once his teammates saw what he was doing, they all wanted to use Jenkins.
-Kohsuke open sourced it, creating the Jenkins CI project, and soon Jenkins usage had spread around the world.
+Kohsuke open sourced it, creating the Jenkins project, and soon Jenkins usage had spread around the world.

 Originally developed by Kohsuke for continuous integration (CI), today Jenkins orchestrates the entire software delivery pipeline – called continuous delivery.
 For some organizations automation extends even further, to continuous deployment.
 Continuous delivery (CD), coupled with a DevOps culture, dramatically accelerates the delivery of software.

 Jenkins is the most widely adopted solution for continuous delivery, thanks to its extensibility and a vibrant, active community.
-The Jenkins community offers more than 1,400 plugins that enable Jenkins to integrate with virtually any tool, including all of the best-of-breed solutions used throughout the continuous delivery process.
-Jenkins continues to grow as the dominate solution for software process automation, continuous integration and continuous delivery and, as of February 2018, there are more than 165,000 active installations and an estimated 1.65 million users around the world.
+The Jenkins community offers more than 1,700 plugins that enable Jenkins to integrate with virtually any tool, including all of the best-of-breed solutions used throughout the continuous delivery process.
+Jenkins continues to grow as the dominant solution for software process automation, continuous integration and continuous delivery and, as of February 2018, there are more than 165,000 active installations and an estimated 1.65 million users around the world.

 CloudBees is an active participant in the Jenkins community and plays a significant role in supporting the project.
 A number of key contributors to the Jenkins project are employed by CloudBees.
 In support of the community, CloudBees is the lead sponsor of DevOps World |